 Put the sticks of butter into a bowl and add grated orange zest and herbs.
 Use an immersion blender to combine ingredients to make a compound butter.

 Take your compound butter and rub it underneath the skin and really get into every nook and cranny that you can.
 This will infuse the bird with all that herbiness and citrus flavor from this butter and it’s really just gonna keep everything moist so it doesn’t dry out.

 Get the butter everywhere and then we’re gonna throw it on our on our sittin’ turkey.

 You can’t have beer can turkey without beer!
-I’m using a seasonal pumpkin spice beer which is great if you’re if you’re doing this recipe around Thanksgiving; or use whatever you like because that way you’ll have the rest of it to drink while you’re cooking the turkey!
+I’m using a seasonal pumpkin spice beer which is great if you’re if you’re doing this recipe around Thanksgiving.
+You can use whatever you like because you’ll have the rest of it to drink while you’re cooking the turkey!

 Then you’re gonna pour this into your sittin’ turkey.
 The beer is what’s going to keep your turkey really moist.
 Really, what we’re doing is steaming this turkey with beer.

 I’m using this really cool tool called the Flame Boss.
 It’s going to control the temperature of my smoker so I can go and do other stuff while my turkey’s on.
 It’s also gonna let me know when my turkey’s reaches an internal temperature of 165 F. Essentially, it’s like putting my smoker on cruise control so I can go do my side dishes and other stuff while this bird’s a-cooking.